 Practical Guide for the Incoming Students

-The medical study in Bydgoszcz starts with a four-week preparatory course in biology, chemistry and physics
+The medical study in Bydgoszcz starts with an voluntary online preparatory course in biology, chemistry and physics

-starting around Sept 1st.
+starting mid-August which continues in Bydgoszcz mid-September.
 This will give new students the chance to strengthen their basic knowledge of the natural sciences and get used to studying in English.
 The preparatory course includes orientation days, sightseeing and social activities.
 Medical students at Collegium Medicum organise a buddy-system for all newcomers.

-Currently, there are about 200 Norwegian, Swedish, Danish, American, Canadian, Irish, Italian, Saudi and Spanish students at Collegium Medicum.
+From autumn 2017 the number of 1st year students increased from ca 40 to ca 70.
 The medical program in English is based on the plan of study for Polish students and all subjects are taught in English.
 The solid theoretical and practical background as well as academic knowledge gained during lectures and clinical classes allow our students to choose their future specialization according to their skills and abilities.

 Severin Sape was also interviewed by Studiekanalen while he was still a relatively new student in Bydgoszcz.